cft-hacks/submissions/.github/ISSUE_TEMPLATE.md

 - [ ] You have followed the issue title format.
 - [ ] You have mentioned the correct labels.
 - [ ] You have provided all the information correctly.
+- [ ] You have uploaded the pitch deck to the given Google Drive